Azure/hpcpack-template-2016/README.md

-# Deploy Microsoft HPC Pack 2016 preview cluster in Azure
+# Deploy Microsoft HPC Pack 2016 cluster in Azure

 ### **Note:** see [Pre-Requisites](#prerequisites) section on this page before starting your deployment.